Gibraltar Rental Deposits: How Much You Pay, What It Covers and How to Get It Back in 2026

 If there is a delay:

-• Request an update in writing.
-A simple message asking for a timeline puts the request on record.
+- Request an update in writing.
+A clear written message asking for a timeline puts the request on record and gives the landlord or agent a paper trail to respond to.

 What to Do if Your Landlord Refuses to Return the Deposit

-If a landlord refuses to return the deposit without good cause, your options in Gibraltar are:
+If a landlord refuses to return the deposit without proper justification, Gibraltar's rental framework provides escalation routes:

-• Write a formal letter before action.
-State clearly what you are owed, why you believe the deductions are unjustified, and that you intend to pursue the matter through the courts if necessary.
-Many disputes resolve at this stage.
+- Formal letter before action.
+State in writing what you are owed, why the deductions are unjustified, and that you intend to pursue the matter formally if unresolved.
+Most disputes settle at this point.

 Tips for Protecting Your Deposit from Day One

-• Do the inventory properly on day one.
+- Do the inventory thoroughly on move-in day.
 Photograph everything.
-Email the photos to the landlord immediately.
+Email or WhatsApp the photos to the landlord or agent the same day.

-• Keep all communication in writing.
-WhatsApp or email.
-Verbal agreements are hard to enforce.
+- Keep all communication in writing.
+Email or WhatsApp with read receipts.
+Verbal agreements about condition or repairs are difficult to enforce.

-• Read the tenancy agreement carefully before signing — particularly the clause on permitted deposit deductions and the required end-of-tenancy condition.
+- Read your tenancy agreement before signing.
+Pay particular attention to the clause on permitted deductions and the required end-of-tenancy condition of the property.

 The Bottom Line